 Anti-Money Laundering and Counter-Terrorist Financing Policy

-Anti-Money Laundering ("AML") and Counter- Terrorist Financing Policy ("CTF") – Valens Pay which is a Trading Name of Valens Pay Limited (“Valens Pay”)
+This is the Anti-Money Laundering ("AML") and Counter-Terrorist Financing ("CTF") Policy of Valens Pay.
+Valens Pay is a Trading Name of Valens Pay Limited (“Valens Pay”).

 INFORMATION ABOUT US